Board

-Amber Leake, First Vice President
+Amber Leake, President

 Amber Leake is the Victim Services Director for the Department of Corrections.
 She is a Victim Offender Dialogue facilitator, a NOVA Crisis Responder, and a Critical Incident Peer Supporter.
 Amber oversees the Department of Corrections’ victim advocacy, notification, training, and support.
 The Victim Services Unit (VSU) tripled in size in 2017, and Amber now leads a dynamic team of ten staff members serving victims statewide during the post-sentencing phase of the criminal justice system.

-Mindy Stell, Second Vice President
+Vacant, Vice President

 Mindy Stell has been involved in the criminal justice field for over 25 years, where she has provided services and advocacy to both adult and child victims of crime.
-As the Director of the Dinwiddie Victim/Witness Assistance Program for more than twenty years, she has worked directly with victims of all crime to include victims of domestic violence, homicide, sexual assaults and robbery.
+As the Director of the Dinwiddie Victim/Witness Assistance Program for more than twenty years, she has worked directly with victims of all crime to include victims of domestic violence, homicide, sexual assaults, and robbery.
 Ms. Stell currently holds the position of Second Vice President for the Virginia Victim Assistance Network, and previously as Treasurer, President, and First-Vice President for 5 years.
 Her duties within the Network include serving on various committees which include legislation and program committees.

-Cristi Lawton, Treasurer
+Cristi Lawton, Treasurer – Term CY24-26

 Previously the Executive Director of The Network, Cristi Lawton has over two decades of work experience in public service and nonprofit organizations.
 She previously served as an executive director of two organizations, in addition to positions in fund development and planning.
 Cristi holds a master’s degree in Urban & Environmental Planning from the University of Virginia.